 I for one, am very happy and grateful, that I’ve had the good fortune of owning such a collection.
 Ironically, it makes me really sad and breaks my heart when I am reminded that film is no longer a viable option in these fast-paced times.
 The discontinuation of a giant company like Kodak speaks volumes and is a sure tell-tale sign of the future of film.

-It took a lot of work to scan the front and back covers of the 17 magazines and at same time being very careful not to “hurt” my precious!!
-The worst part is, when I was done scanning, I discovered a website where all that had been done !!
-Can’t say how frustrated I got, but it sure was a good exercise. :)
+It took a lot of work to scan the front and back covers of the 18 magazines and at same time being very careful not to “hurt” my precious!!
+The worst part is, when I was done scanning, I stumbled upon a website where all that had been done!
+Can’t say how frustrated I got, but it sure was a good exercise.

 There are still a few MM’s floating around on Ebay… be sure to get your copy while it’s there.
 You’ll be happy you did!!